ergoplatform/ergodocs/docs/node/install/troubleshooting.md

-# Ergo Troubleshooting Guide
+#  Node Troubleshooting Guide

-This document aims to help you troubleshoot common issues with Ergo.
+This document aims to help you troubleshoot common issues with the Ergo reference client.
 If you encounter a problem not covered here, please create a [new issue on GitHub](https://github.com/ergoplatform/ergo/issues/new/choose) and provide the following details:

 - Node version
 - Java command used